Karan4789/Disaster_Tweet_Classifier/README.md

 ## How to Run the Project

 Here's how to get the project up and running on your computer:
+Train Flood.ipynb to get the pth file and it might take you half a day so be prepared

 **1. What You'll Need (Prerequisites):**